Gabedave/tradestation-python-api/README.md

 # Tradestation Python API

-A Python Client library for the TradeStation API.
+A Python Client library for the TradeStation API V3.

 ## Table of Contents